Hydro95/ChoreChart/README.md

 ## Making a pull request

 When you're finished making changes, commit and push your changes.
-Visit the github page for your fork and you'll see a new button called "New Pull Request" To the left of the branch selector.
+Visit your forked repo page and you'll see a button called "New Pull Request" To the left of the branch selector.
 Click this and compare the changes to the master branch.
 If there are no conflicts the files will be marked as able to merge without conflict and you can submit the pull request.
 The pull request will appear on the main repo page to be reviewed and closed, which merges the changes into the main repo.

 # PS